 North American Standard Out-of-Service Criteria

-To order a copy of the entire OOSC that go into effect April 1, 2015, go here.
+To order a copy of the OOSC that went into effect April 1, 2015, go here.

 Each vehicle (motorcoach, school bus, other bus, truck, truck tractor, semi-trailer, trailer, etc.) used singularly or in combination may qualify for a CVSA decal if it passes inspection, and a CVSA decal shall be applied.
 "Pass Inspection" means that during a North American Standard Level I or Level V Inspection no defects are found of the following critical vehicle inspection items: brake system; coupling devices; exhaust system; frame; fuel system; turn signals; brake lamps; tail lamps; head lamps; lamps on projecting loads; safe loading; steering mechanism; suspension; tires; van and open-top trailer bodies; wheels and rims; windshield wipers and emergency exits for buses.
 For the purpose of a CVSA decal issuance, if no violation is detected during a North American Standard Level I or Level V Inspection due to a hidden part of the listed critical vehicle inspection items, CVSA decal shall be applied.
 An inspector can still apply a CVSA decal even though his/her state does not allow for the inspection of gaseous fuel systems.